• Skip to primary navigation

 I boiled the chicken thighs and thinly sliced them before adding to the softened onions.
 This step can be done up to a day in advance and refrigerated until ready to assemble.

 Use the thinnest flatbread available to assemble these wraps.
-I especially like the Markook Lavash from Breadmasters.
+For these photos, I used Markook Lavash.
 The large sheets are easily sliced into two triangles to make the perfect size and texture for rolling up the Musakhan.
 If you are using smaller pieces of flatbread, do not cut them in half.

 Aerial view of Musakhan Wraps (Palestinian Chicken Wraps) on a white platter next to flatbread and yogurt cucumber dip topped with dried mint.